malevitzch/simple-compiler-01/README.md

 TODO:
 - add variable name verification to declaration operations
+- add destructor to compiler so that memory is freed properly
 - implement the parser
 - provide a reasonable and convenient command to compile files